VGVentures/dash_ai_search/README.md

 ## Testing Flutter frontend

 Follow these questions to try the demo and see how the API would respond!
 A live API for dev is not provided in the source, but you can set up a sample to try for yourself in Google Cloud.
-Learn more about how to set up Vertex AI Search on their website.
+Learn more about how to set up Vertex AI Search on their [website].(https://cloud.google.com/vertex-ai-search-and-conversation)

 1. What is flutter?
 2. What platforms does flutter support today?